n1ckfg/pseudoscience_stereo2depth/README.md

 http://pseudoscience.pictures/<br>
 by Josh Gladstone and Timotheos Samartzidis

-Requires Python 3 and the following libraries: numpy opencv-contrib-python
+Requires Python 3 and the opencv-contrib-python library.

 <a href="https://youtu.be/i-QTbpjj4Mw?t=41">Here is a video</a> about getting Stereo2Depth up and running.